Final Answer

 Multiply both sides of the equation by $6$

-We need to isolate the dependent variable $x$, we can do that by subtracting $-1$ from both sides of the equation
+We need to isolate the dependent variable $x$, we can do that by simultaneously subtracting $-1$ from both sides of the equation